 Homeless to Billionaire

-According to Canopy Health paid time off “is an important part of balancing a fulfilling work and personal life.
-By offering your employees PTO you can show them how much you truly care about their well-being and the future of your business.”
+According to Canopy Health, paid time off “is an important part of balancing a fulfilling work and personal life.
+Offering your employees PTO shows them how much you care about their well-being and the future of your business.”

-Running over twenty companies, I understand the need for well being as I often take time away from myself; breaking free from business trappings.
-I like to take my time in nature, leaving behind the electronics that connect me to the world.
+Running over twenty companies, I understand the need for well-being as I often take time away for myself, breaking free from business trappings.
+I like to spend time surrounded by nature, leaving behind the electronics that connect me to the world.
 I also never impose upon employees during their time off.
-Employees need the time to mentally recharge and get healthy while they are away, so they’re thoroughly fresh upon their return.
+Employees need time to mentally recharge and get healthy while they are away, so they’re thoroughly fresh upon their return.

 HOMELESS TO BILLIONAIRE